Regitiger/DDW-1D-Project/d2w_mini_projects-master/README.md

 ## (Optional ) Mini Project 3

 This mini project is to create a simple AI Tic Tac Toe game where a user can play Tic Tac Toe against a computer.
-There is no grading on this part and you just need to explore on your own.
+There is no grading on this part and you just need to explore on your own..

 [Handout](mp_tictactoe/Readme.md)